Techlm77/LinuxPlay/README.md

 ---

-## Experimental Features (Next-Gen Client)

-A **new experimental client** (`experimental-client.py`) is included for advanced users.
-This version is a complete rework of the LinuxPlay frontend, faster, smarter, and closer to a true game-streaming platform.

-### Highlights
-- **Multi-Renderer Backend:**
-  Automatically picks the best available GPU path in this order:
-  → `KMSDRM` (direct /dev/dri) → `Vulkan` → `OpenGL`
-  with automatic CPU fallback if no renderer is available.

-- **Real-Time Stats & Control:**
-  Shows FPS, CPU, RAM, GPU usage, and renderer info in the title bar.

-### Notes
-- Requires PyAV built with FFmpeg hardware-accel support.
-- GPU decode/encode requires `/dev/dri/renderD128` access.
-- Experimental, expect instability and occasional performance quirks.

----

 ## License
 - **LinuxPlay** is licensed under **GNU GPL v2.0 only**.
 See [LICENSE](./LICENSE).
 - External tools (FFmpeg, xdotool, xclip, ffplay, etc.) are executed as **separate processes** and retain their own licenses.